 A2.2 MSS interference criterion

-The MSS protection criteria for both the space-to-Earth and Earth-to-space are listed in Annex 13 to Document 4C/204-E and are summarized in the table below.
+The MSS protection criteria for both the space-to-Earth and Earth-to-space are listed in Table 9 in Annex 2 of Doc.
+5D/596 and are summarized in the table below.

 TABLE A-4